CavemanTechandGamming/Mainstall/README.md

 A professional-grade Windows desktop application for system maintenance and software installation.
 Mainstall provides an intuitive GUI interface for common Windows maintenance tasks and software installation using winget.

+## ⚠️ Important Disclaimer

+**This application requires administrator privileges and performs system-level operations.
+Use at your own risk.**

+- **System Changes**: This application executes commands that modify your Windows system, including file system operations, registry changes, and software installations.
+- **Administrator Access**: The application requires and requests administrator privileges to function properly.
+- **No Warranty**: This software is provided "as is" without any warranty.
+The authors are not responsible for any damage to your system.
+- **Backup Recommendation**: It is strongly recommended to create a system restore point or backup before using maintenance features.
+- **User Responsibility**: Users are responsible for understanding the commands being executed and their potential impact on their system.
+- **Testing**: Test the application in a safe environment before using it on production systems.

+By using this application, you acknowledge that you understand these risks and accept responsibility for any consequences.

 ## Features

 ### 🔐 Administrator Privileges